metapolator/metapolator/next/docs/concepts.md

 * import: things can go wrong here, so this must be an iterative process that cooperates with the user.
-* Incarnation management: create Incarnations (by import, by copy, by pinpointing a position in interpolation space), name Incarnations etc.
+* Master management: create Masters (by import, by copy, by pinpointing a position in interpolation space), name Masters etc.
-* parameter mode: change parameters of one Incarnation
+* parameter mode: change parameters of one Master
-* interpolation space: setup Incarnations in the interpolation space as Masters and define which axes to travel when exporting.
-Define at which positions Incarnations are exported.
+* interpolation space: setup Masters in the interpolation space as Masters and define which axes to travel when exporting.
+Define at which positions Masterss are exported.
 * diff viewer and merge tool (*or whatever we need to make history/revision management*)